IBM-Bluemix-Docs/ComposeForPostgreSQL/credentials.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Connecting to Compose for PostgreSQL using credentials
+# Available Credentials
-{: #connecting-to-compose-for-postgreSQL-with-credentials}
+{: #available-credentials}

 To connect an app to your service, use the credentials that are created along with the service.
-The 'Hello World' sample app demonstrates how to use Node.js to connect to a {{site.data.keyword.composeForPostgreSQL}} service using the provided credentials, and how to create a database, and read from and write to the database.
+The [compose-postgresql-helloworld-nodejs](https://github.com/IBM-Bluemix/compose-postgresql-helloworld-nodejs) sample app demonstrates how to use Node.js to connect to a {{site.data.keyword.composeForPostgreSQL}} service using the credentials.

-## Available credentials

 Field Name|Description
 ----------|-----------